H4x0rSpooky/mk7-pid-grabber/README.md

 It's purpose is to allow people to report cheaters in their in-game lobbies or opponent list on platforms like [Pretendo](https://pretendo.network/).

 > [!TIP]
 > The Principal ID is the identifier of any user on the Nintendo 3DS.
 It's basically the friend code of the system but packed into a different series of numbers.
-It helps people be unique and to identify them.
+It helps users to be unique and to differentiate them.

 > [!NOTE]
 > Principal IDs can still be spoofed, I might include a method to get the clean Principal ID instead in the future.